AIM: An Adaptive and Iterative Mechanism for Differentially Private Synthetic Data: Introduction

-Our mechanism, \aim, follows the select-measure-generate paradigm, which can be used to describe many prior approaches.\footnote{Another common approach is based on GANs~\cite{goodfellow2014generative}, however recent research~\cite{tao2021benchmarking} has shown that published GAN-based approaches rarely outperform simple baselines; therefore we do not compare with those techniques in this paper.} Mechanisms following this paradigm first \emph{select} a set of queries, then \emph{measure} those queries in a differentially private way (through noise addition), and finally \emph{generate} synthetic data consistent with the noisy measurements.
+Our mechanism, \aim, follows the select-measure-generate paradigm, which can be used to describe many prior approaches.\footnote{Another common approach is based on GANs~\cite{goodfellow2014generative}.
+Recent research~\cite{tao2021benchmarking} has shown that published GAN-based approaches rarely outperform simple baselines; therefore, we do not compare with those techniques in this paper.} Mechanisms following this paradigm first \emph{select} a set of queries, then \emph{measure} those queries in a differentially private way (through noise addition), and finally \emph{generate} synthetic data consistent with the noisy measurements.
 We leverage \pgm~\cite{mckenna2019graphical} for the generate step, as it provides a robust and efficient method for combining the noisy measurements into a single consistent representation from which records can be sampled.

 The low error of \aim is primarily due to innovations in the \emph{select} stage. \aim uses an iterative, greedy selection procedure, inspired by the popular \mwem algorithm for linear query answering.
-We define a highly effective quality score which determines the private selection of the next best marginal to measure.
-Through careful analysis, we define a low-sensitivity quality score that is able to take into account: (i) how well the candidate marginal is already estimated, (ii) the expected improvement measuring it can offer, (iii) the relevance of the marginal to the workload, and (iv) the available privacy budget\eat{which may discourage the selection of large marginals}.
-This novel quality score is accompanied by a host of other algorithmic techniques including adaptive selection of rounds and budget-per-round, intelligent initialization, and novel set of candidates from which to select.
+Through careful analysis, we define a low-sensitivity quality score function to determine the best marginal to measure next, which takes into account: (i) how well the candidate marginal is already estimated, (ii) the expected improvement measuring it can offer, (iii) the relevance of the marginal to the workload, and (iv) the available privacy budget\eat{which may discourage the selection of large marginals}.
+This new quality score is accompanied by a host of other algorithmic techniques including adaptive selection of rounds and budget-per-round, intelligent initialization, and new set of candidates from which to select.